Neonatal Intensive Care Unity: Small but Mighty

 Josefina and her husband went forward with the gender reveal party and were excited they would be having a girl.
 In the back of her mind, though, Josefina couldn’t help but worry.
 She decided to arm herself with knowledge, so she and her husband read everything they could about Turner Syndrome to learn more about the condition and what to expect.

 About a month after the initial anatomy scan, Josefina had another appointment with Dr. Thompson.
 This time, now that Josefina knew the gender of her child, Dr. Thompson discussed Turner Syndrome and what it would mean for Josefina’s baby, who she would eventually name Diana.
-Dr. Thompson referred Josefina to Dr. Emma Rodriguez, a maternal-fetal specialist with the Center for Maternal and Fetal Care at The Children’s Hospital of San Antonio.
+Dr. Thompson referred Josefina to Dr. Emma Rodriguez, a maternal-fetal specialist with the Center for Maternal and Fetal Care at CHRISTUS Children's.
 During the first appointment at the specialty center, Dr. Rodriguez noticed an issue with Diana’s heart.

 “At that point, everything was just so overwhelming, but I was grateful that my baby and I were in the hands of a great team of doctors,” said Josefina.

-As soon as Josefina reached her third trimester, Dr. Thompson gave Josefina clear instructions to head straight to The Children’s Hospital if she felt she was going into labor.
+As soon as Josefina reached her third trimester, Dr. Thompson gave Josefina clear instructions to head straight to CHRISTUS Children's if she felt she was going into labor.
 Diana would need access to the neonatal intensive care unit (NICU) when she was born.

 When Josefina went in for one of her regular appointments at almost 37 weeks, Dr. Rodriguez’s team noticed that Josefina’s amniotic fluid was low.
 They decided to admit Josefina to Children’s and administered an IV.
 The IV did not help increase the amniotic fluid and the doctors decided to induce labor.
 The drug used to induce labor, Pitocin, had to be stopped and started a couple of times because it was accelerating Diana’s heartbeat.
 Josefina was admitted to the hospital on a Tuesday and finally, on Thursday, August 29, 2019, Diana was born.